Junhao Real Estate Beijing Jingfa Properties Co

 Chaoyang Park Plaza is a mixed-use development constructed in the central business district of Beijing, China.
 The 120m-high plaza comprises 120,000m² of commercial, office and residential space.

-Designed by MAD Architects, the development is located on a 30,763m² site in the southern part of Chaoyang Park, one of the biggest public parks in Beijing.
+Designed by MAD Architects, the development is located on a 30,763m² site on the southern edge of Beijing’s Chaoyang Park, one of the biggest public parks in Beijing.

-Being developed by Junhao Real Estate Beijing Jingfa Properties, the project broke ground in April 2014 and the topping off ceremony took place in June 2015.
-The plaza is scheduled to be completed by 2017.
+Developed by Junhao Real Estate Beijing Jingfa Properties, the project broke ground in April 2014 and the topping-off ceremony took place in June 2015.
+The plaza was completed in December 2017.

 Inspiration for Chaoyang Park Plaza design

 The Chaoyang Park Plaza’s design is based on MAD founder Ma Yansong’s shan shui City concept, which translates into ‘the city of mountains and water’.
 The concept is based on the traditional Chinese painting style ‘shan shui’, which depicts natural landscapes.

 Ma Yansong replicated the style by combining urban developments with the surrounding natural landscapes, including lakes, forests, valleys and creeks, in order to create a sustainable future city.

 The 142m-tall plaza includes two residential towers that resemble China’s mountains and river landscapes.
 Landscape elements have also been included in the tower interiors.
 The twin-tower building stands on an area of 128,177m² above ground level, while the area below ground level is 94,832m².

 The exterior façade of the buildings resembles the country’s ridges and valleys, which highlights the smoothness and verticality of the façade.
 Furthermore, the ridges of the towers feature energy-efficient ventilation and filtration system that draws a natural breeze indoors.